anitab-org/documentation/quality-assurance.md

 1. Choose a test scenario in the project you’ve chosen and execute it on either the PR or deployed version that is being tested.
    * Open issues under the respective github repo if you find any bugs.

 2. Search on TestQuality if the Test Case is already documented.
-If not, document the testcase on TestQuality under the repective Test Plan and Test Suite.
+If not, document the testcase on TestQuality under the respective Test Plan and Test Suite.
 Here is a [demo](https://drive.google.com/file/d/1pkxCAPR9G3lYjUf_Ym8bmuglDWBdEU2c/view?usp=sharing).
    * Have the Test Case reviewed by another QA team member.

 3. (Optional) Automate the Test Case, for example: [Mentorship Backend User Journey](https://github.com/anitab-org/mentorship-backend/pull/708).

 4. If you decide to skip step 3, search if there is an existing issue to automate that test case.
-If not, open a issue with label `Quality Assurance`.
+If not, open an issue with label `Quality Assurance`.

 5. If you automate a Test case make sure you mark it as `Automated` on TestQuality.